In year 7 students have 25 lessons a week, these are allotted as follows:

 Explore

-• Resistant Materials – battle spinners.
-Design and make project
+• Resistant materials – design and make project (battle spinners)

 Drama

-In year 7, students study a range of topics such as introduction to drama and teaching them about dramatic techniques such as freeze frames, slow motion, mime which ultimately builds their confidence.
+In year 7, students study a range of topics including an introduction to drama and dramatic techniques such as freeze frames, slow motion, and mime.
+All of these areas work towards developing confidence.

-Students perform in groups and learn a range of basic dramatic performing skills as well as vocal skills, physical skills and characterisation skills that can be applied to their work for performance.
+Students perform in groups and learn a range of basic dramatic performing skills as well as speech and vocal work, physicality and characterisation.

 Visit our drama page for more information